Pennsylvania Court Records

 What Happens When a Court Case Goes to Trial in Pennsylvania?

-When a case goes to trial in Pennsylvania, jury selection and impaneling is the first stage of the process.
-Every year, a master list of prospective jurors is prepared by the jury selection committee 42 Pa.C.S45, § 4521.
-A jury pool is selected from the master list, and a maximum number of 12 jurors are selected from this pool.
-The 12 jurors are selected after questioning by the prosecution and defense, and they are sworn to hear the cause (234Pa.
-Code Rule 640).
+When a case goes to trial in Pennsylvania, jury selection and impaneling are the first stages of the process.
+Every year, the jury selection committee prepares a master list of prospective jurors.
+A jury pool is selected from the master list, and a maximum of 12 jurors are chosen from this pool.
+The 12 jurors are selected after questioning by the prosecution and defense, and they are sworn to hear the cause (234Pa Code Rule 640).

-After every juror is sworn in, the prosecution and defense will present their cases with opening statements.
+After every juror is sworn in, the prosecution and defense typically present their cases with opening statements.
 After that, available evidence will be presented, and witnesses examined.
-The prosecution must prove beyond a reasonable doubt that the defendant is guilty of the offense as charged.
+The prosecution is expected to prove beyond a reasonable doubt that the defendant is guilty of the offense as charged.
 After the evidence, the prosecution and defense will make closing arguments to summarize their cases.

-The jury is then charged by the trial judge and will retire to deliberate.
-The jury's verdict must be unanimous; if no agreement is reached, it will be declared a mistrial.
+The trial judge then charges the jury and will retire to deliberate.
+The jury's verdict should be unanimous; if no agreement is reached, it will be declared a mistrial.
 If the jury reaches a unanimous verdict, it will be announced in open court, and the judge will deliver a sentence for the conviction.

-No, a person cannot be put on trial twice for the same offense in Pennsylvania.
-The Constitution of the United States (U.S. Const. amend.V) and the Pennsylvania constitution (Pa.
+No, a person cannot be tried twice for the same offense in Pennsylvania.
+The Constitution of the United States (U.S. Const. amend.V) and the Pennsylvania Constitution (Pa.
 Const.
 Art.
 I, § 10) offer protection against double jeopardy.

 However, a person may be tried for the same offense in different states because each state is considered sovereign with separate interests.
-When a person violates the laws of two separate sovereigns in the same act, it will be considered two distinct offenses.
+When a person violates the laws of two separate sovereigns in the same act, it will be regarded as two distinct offenses.
 This is the Dual Sovereignty Doctrine.
-Under the Dual Sovereignty Doctrine, a person can be tried by both the state and the federal government for the same offense.
+Under the Dual Sovereignty Doctrine, a person may be tried by the state and the federal government for the same offense.

-Except where otherwise provided by law or where limits to public access exist, case records are public records.
+Case records are public records except where otherwise provided by law or where limits to public access exist.
 The Case Records Public Access Policy guides the dissemination of criminal court case records.

 How to Access Electronic Court Records in Pennsylvania

 Interested persons may access Pennsylvania court records online through the Unified Judicial System of Pennsylvania (U.J.S.) web portal.
-The portal provides access to court records in the Appellate courts (Supreme court, Superior courts, and Commonwealth Court), Criminal Courts of Common Pleas, and Magisterial District Courts.
-Records can be searched by:
+The portal provides access to court records in the Appellate courts (Supreme Court, Superior Courts, and Commonwealth Court), Criminal Courts of Common Pleas, and Magisterial District Courts.
+Records may be searched by:

 - Docket number